freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sedols.md

 # --description--

-<abbr title="Stock Exchange Daily Official List">SEDOL</abbr> is a list requested internationally for its ability to serve as identifying number.
-It's uniquely assigning different codes for millions of data worldwide.
+<abbr title="Stock Exchange Daily Official List">SEDOL</abbr> is a list of securities identification numbers issued by the London Stock Exchange.

 For each number list of 6-digit <abbr title="Stock Exchange Daily Official List">SEDOL</abbr>s, calculate and append the checksum digit.
 That is, given the input string on the left, your function should return the corresponding string on the right: